 Partly yes.
-A modern cable car allows convenient and above all barrier-free access to the castles, making the Burgenwelt Ehrenberg an ideal choice for visitors with reduced mobility. ♿️ 🤔
+A modern cable car allows convenient and barrier-free access to the castles, making the Burgenwelt Ehrenberg an ideal choice for visitors with reduced mobility.

-There are many hiking and leisure activities in the area, which is ideal even with children.
-The area of Reutte is covered with pine forests, dotted with lakes and smaller and larger mountains.
+The area has many hiking and leisure activities, which is ideal even for children.
+The area of Reutte is covered with pine forests dotted with lakes and smaller and larger mountains.